appwriters-dev/appwriters-dev/src/routes/(nested)/30days/flutter/(days)/day2/+page.md

 >
 > `Hello <name>!`

+By the end of this day, you should have a basic understanding of the Dart syntax and how to write a simple console application using it.

+## Tips

-To Get user input in Dart, you can use the `stdin.readLineSync()` function.
+- To Get user input in Dart, you can use the `stdin.readLineSync()` function.
 For example:

 ```dart
 import 'dart:io';